Hello and welcome to my Burton Malavita bindings review.

 They’re also great for larger features in the park, where you want a bit more stiffness than you’d get out of a more medium-soft freestyle binding.

-Maybe ever so slightly too stiff for beginners (and the price-point is probably a bit high for beginners) but certainly high end beginners/low level intermediates would be fine with these.
+Too stiff for beginners (and the price-point is probably a bit high for beginners) but certainly intermediate riders would be fine with these.
 Plus anyone advanced to expert that wants to use them for riding freestyle/all-mtn-freestyle.

 The Malavitas in More Detail